ana301/Calculator/multiplication.md

 Scenario: Multiplication of numbers by pressing multiply multiple times Given I am able to turn the calculator on
 When I type in "1st number"
-And I press "multiply" multiple times
+And I press "multiply" numerous times
 And I press "equals"
 Then I see the "Another operand missing" as the result

 Scenario: Multiplication of numbers by pressing interleaving operators Given I am able to turn the calculator on
 When I type in "1st number"
-And I press multiple operator like (*,/,-)
+And I press numerous operators like (*,/,-)
 And I type "2nd number"
 And I press "equals"
 Then I see the "multiplied number" as the result

-Scenario: Multiplication of numbers by pressing multiply multiple times Given I am able to turn the calculator on
+Scenario: Multiplication of numbers by pressing multiply numerous times Given I am able to turn the calculator on
 When I type in "1st number"
-And I press "multiply" multiple times
+And I press "multiply" numerous times
 And I press "equals"
 Then I see the "Another operand missing" as the result